CleatSquad/magento-docker-frankenphp/README.md

 # Magento Docker Environment (FrankenPHP)

-This repository provides a complete Docker-based environment for running Magento 2 using **FrankenPHP**, MariaDB, OpenSearch, Redis, RabbitMQ, Mailhog, and other optional services.
+This repository provides a complete Docker-based environment for running Magento 2 using **FrankenPHP**, MariaDB, OpenSearch, Valkey RabbitMQ, Mailhog, and other optional services.
 It supports both **development** and **production** setups, based on a modular architecture.

 ---